inex/ixp-manager-docs-md/docs/features/layer2-addresses.md

 Currently implemented (see [the API page for access details](api.md)):

 1. An API to be used by the sflow / peer to peer graphing tool:
-    * Virtual Interface ID to MAC address - GET request to: https://ixp.example.com/api/v4/vlan-interface/sflow-mac-table
+    * Configured: GET request to: https://ixp.example.com/api/v4/sflow-db-mapper/configured-macs
-    * Virtual Interface ID, VLAN interface ID, customer name and VLAN tag - GET request to: https://ixp.example.com/api/v4/vlan-interface/sflow-matrix
+    * Discovered: GET request to: https://ixp.example.com/api/v4/sflow-db-mapper/learned-macs
 2. YAML export for automated provisioning.
 As yet undocumented and not suitable for general use.
 3. Querying the database directly. *Not usually recommended as the schema may change.*

 ### Migrating Discovered MACs to Configured MACs